-The purpose and effect of the application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it related to the minimum rear yard setback and maximum lot coverage for structures on the lands.
-The effect of the application would permit the construction of a one storey single detached dwelling with an enclosed deck in the rear yard.
+The purpose and effect of the application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it related to the maximum lot coverage for structures on the lands.
+The effect of the application would permit the construction of a single detached dwelling with a covered deck in the rear yard.